 Travel insurance protects you against minor slights such as lost or stolen baggage and flight cancellations.
 In addition to covering you for any unexpected medical costs, you may encounter while abroad.

 Consider the fact that while you may be insured against a small medical emergency in your own country, an issue of the same severity in Bali for someone without travel insurance could end up costing you your holiday budget, all your savings, or even your parent’s savings in extreme cases.

 When buying travel insurance, aim for a plan that’s surfer-friendly.
 This means it should cover medical expenses, evacuations, and also your surfboards.
-You’ll need travel insurance to stay at a Rapture surf camp in Bali anyway, but to be honest, it’s a good idea no matter what part of Indonesia you intend to visit.
+In face, a lot of surfing camps in Bali like Rapture Surfcamps require you to have a travel insurance to stay at their properties.

 Knowing what the local currency is and the exchange rate relative to your own currency is essential when learning to surf in Bali.
 Called Rupiah but abbreviated to Rp., the Indonesian currency looks totally different from many other currencies and it can, therefore, be tricky to wrap your head around.